Last Updated on

-The index id one of the first pages of your journal, where you keep everything in order and organized.
+The index is one of the first pages of your journal, where you keep everything in order and organised.
 Having an index allows you yo quick flip through your bullet journal and find just about anything you want.

 Step 4: Create your key